rklogan/garbage/bg_notes.md

     - There no keeping it at bay,
     - the door begins to splinter,
     - you can hear it as it sings:
+      - Dave's note: i have a suggestion for « the gate’s » chorus!
+Since the voice overlapping might be problematic, on the first part of the chorus (Bobby and you) we could ask Bobby to do what we were doing before, but also do another track that is more melodic (cuz the first part is really rhythmic)!
+If it ends up that the overlapping isn’t working, we could do 1: fist part you doing the same as usual and Bobby more melodic, then part 2 just mike and I and we cut Bobby and you!
+My point is that by asking Bobby to track an extra melodic one on the first part, it gives us more option for mixing!
+Idk what u think.
+        - I think this makes the problem it is trying to solve worse.
+Repetition legitimizes and in this case we need to validate the strange counterpoint here.
+Topic for discussion and, time permitting, we can simply do as Dave suggests and try both ways.
 #### Tough Tempo
   - Maybe some subtle lines, but to keep it classic, let's keep things simple
 ## ~~David~~